duranserkan/DRN-Project/DRN.Framework.Hosting/README.md

         return builder;
     }

-    //
-In the future, DRN.Nexus's remote configuration support will also be added to AddSettingsOverrides.
-    private static void AddSettingsOverrides(this IConfigurationBuilder builder, string[]? args, IServiceCollection? sc) {
+    //In the future, DRN.Nexus's remote configuration support will also be added to AddSettingsOverrides. private static void AddSettingsOverrides(this IConfigurationBuilder builder, string[]? args, IServiceCollection? sc) {
         builder.AddEnvironmentVariables("ASPNETCORE_");